 There are numerous online resources that explain what printmaking is and detail the many different approaches, “It’s versatility and broad scope means that even the person who thinks they are the most un-creative, un-inspired, can take what I can teach and create their own piece or art,”

-This year Kim is focusing her workshops around the processes of lino printing and mono printing with gelatin plates and 2019 will see the introduction of additional printmaking processes cyanotype, aluminium plate etching and screen printing.
+This year Kim is focusing her workshops around the processes of lino printing and mono printing with gelatine plates and 2019 will see the introduction of additional printmaking processes cyanotype, aluminium plate etching and screen printing.
 She will also host weekend workshops to combine learned skills in experimental printmaking workshops.

 Living in Maleny on the Sunshine Coast Hinterland provides the perfect relaxed and natural environment to create and teach art workshops.
 It is only a short drive from the hustle and bustle of the city and once you drive up the mountain, you are surrounded by creative inspiration.
 For more information on Kim’s workshops visit www.kimherringe.com.au/workshops

 Are you interested in attending a printmaking art workshop?

 I love to share my skills and the craft of printmaking.
 Have a look through my workshop program below.
 New printmaking workshops will be added over time.